 What’s the difference between Traditional CPR and Hands-only CPR?

 In contrast, Hands-only CPR focuses solely on continuous, high-quality chest compressions without rescue breaths.
 This simple technique is recommended for untrained individuals or bystanders who are hesitant or unable to perform rescue breathing.
-Hands-only CPR is equally effective as conventional CPR for adults in cardiac arrest, and most people also find it easy to perform it.
+It is equally effective as conventional CPR for adults in cardiac arrest, and most people also find it easy to perform it.

-Although both techniques aim to maintain blood circulation and oxygen delivery to vital organs like the heart and brain, the choice between bystander CPR and conventional CPR depends on factors such as rescuer training, comfort level, and specific circumstances of the emergency.
+Although both techniques aim to maintain blood circulation and oxygen delivery to vital organs like the heart and brain, the choice between immediate bystander CPR and conventional CPR depends on factors such as rescuer training, comfort level, and specific circumstances of the emergency.

 What is the purpose of Hands-only CPR?